SeguraInsurance/challenge/policy-qa/README.md

 ## Constraints

-- Backend in Python (FastAPI preferred)
+Tech Stack: You are free to choose your preferred stack, though Python (FastAPI) is highly preferred.

-- LLM of your choice — OpenAI, Anthropic, or open model.
-Keep costs minimal; we'll reimburse up to $10 if needed
+LLM Selection: Use any LLM of your choice (OpenAI, Anthropic, Gemini, or open-source).
+Please prioritize cost-efficiency; we will reimburse usage up to $10 if necessary.

-- `POST /ask` should accept a question and return an answer
+Endpoint: A POST /ask endpoint that accepts a question and returns an answer.

-- No authentication required
+Security: No authentication is required for this implementation.

 ## Deliverables